BernardQuatermass/exim-wiki/SimpleGreylisting.md

     EOF
     # chown exim.exim /var/db/mta-greylist.db

-You should also note that exim will need write access to the directory the DB is in, as sqlite will create a file called mate-greylist.db-journal alongside.
-On Debian and its children, the exim user is _Debian-exim_.
+You should also note that exim will need write access to the directory the DB is in, as sqlite will create a file called _mta-greylist.db-journal_ alongside.
+On Debian and its children, the exim user is _Debian-exim_ so update the `chown` command accordingly.

 ### Greylisting ACL 'subroutine'